Source: Artisian Cookbook 1995

 - 1/4 tsp paprika

-Slice potatoes and let drain for 10 min any liquid that may occure from the slicing process.
+- Slice potatoes (about 5-6) and let drain for 10 min any liquid that may occure from the slicing process.